 latex-tools

-• Compilation: Compile LaTeX documents using latexmk.
+• Compilation: Build documents using latexmk with configurable engines.

-• Linter: Integrated error reporting via linter-indie.
+• Linter integration: Error reporting via linter-indie.

-• Multiple Builds: Support for compiling multiple files simultaneously.
+• Multiple builds: Compile multiple files simultaneously.

 Installation